 Where do these negative thoughts come from?
-Mostly, they're the collective, cruel voices of our past— parents, siblings, spouses, high school bullies—that we've internalized.
+Mostly, they're the collective, cruel voices of our past — parents, siblings, significant others, high school bullies — that we've internalized.

-Once you've identified your thought patterns, its time to start talking back to them.
-As you notice yourself saying something negative in your mind, you can stop your thought mid-stream by saying to yourself "Stop" then replace that thought with something more positive.
+Once you've identified your thought patterns, it's time to start talking back to them.
+As you notice yourself saying something negative in your mind, you can stop your thought mid-stream, then replace that thought with something more positive.

 Modifying Your Thoughts